lversace/cswebapi/README.md

 ```

-* Database:
+### 3. Database:
-    * Please restore the backup Instruments.bak file from the Database folder
+    * Please restore the backup Instruments.bak file from the cswebapi\Database folder
     * Instruments.bak